Tiny-Earth/DemoSite/site/src/experiences.md

 ### Multiple Ways to Be Active: The ICAP Model

 The ICAP model provides categories to understand active learning better.
-It classifies student engagement into four modes: **interactive, constructive, active, and passive** (Chi and Wylie, 2014):
+It classifies student engagement into four modes: **interactive, constructive, active, and passive** [chi2014icap](@cite):

 ```@raw html
 <figure>